weitianxin/HyperGCL/README.md

 ```
 ./train.sh 0 edge
 ```
 where 0 is the GPU device id to use and edge denotes the fabricated augmentation method A2.
 We write most of the important parameters and instructions in the script file.
 Other series of experiments are written in the same philosophy, if you're interested, please run other scripts.
+Note that random seeds are used to generate different data splits, other processes are not fully fixed.

 ## Acknowledgements
 The data sets and part of our code refer to the [AllSet](https://github.com/jianhao2016/AllSet) repo.
 Many thanks for them.